-The Chesapeake branch campus was established in February 1999.
+The Chesapeake branch campus was established in February 1999 as Kee Business College.
+In April of 2007 the name was changed to Everest Institute.
 The modern facility is designed for training students for the working world.
 The air conditioned building has approximately 26,900 square feet including six lecture rooms, five computer laboratories, two medical laboratories, two massage therapy laboratory, one dental laboratory with three operatories, library/resource center, administrative offices, a student lounge, a book room and restrooms.

-Both Kee Business College campuses, the facilities they occupy and the equipment they use comply with all federal, state and local ordinances and regulations, including those related to fire safety, building safety and health.
+Both Everest Institute campuses, the facilities they occupy and the equipment they use comply with all federal, state and local ordinances and regulations, including those related to fire safety, building safety and health.
 Both campuses are conveniently located near major highways and have ample parking for students.